Property404/MedLex/README.md

 # MedLex
-MedLex is a tool designed to take in medical data and create a medical lexion
+MedLex is a tool designed to take in CSV data and create a lexicon

 **Modules used by MedLex:**

-* lex/download_data - Downloads data associated with MedLex
+* lex/download_data - Download Medlex sample data
 * lex/ecsv - Easy csv manipulation
-* lex/excel_to_csv - Converts Excel files to CSV
+* lex/excel_to_csv - Convert Excel files to CSV
-* lex/format_lex - Beautifies the lexicon as well as adds dictionary definitions
+* lex/format_lex - Beautify the lexicon as well as adds dictionary definitions
-* lex/run_medlex - Create a medical lexicon
+* lex/run_medlex - Create a lexicon
-* lex/scrape - Scrapes webpages
+* lex/scrape - Scrape webpages
+* lex/upload_data - Upload files
 * lex/vocabulary - List of the 4500 most common English words
 * lex/wordify - Word manpulation